willie-yao/tournament-vod-clipper/README.md

 This is a tool built in React and Electron to help you clip VODs of tournaments automatically!
 It's a work in progress, so please be patient and expect some bugs ><.
 If you run into any issues or have any suggestions, please make an issue [here](https://github.com/willie-yao/tournament-vod-clipper/issues) so I can fix it ASAP!

 ## Main Features

 - Automatically clips Twitch VODs of matches from a start.gg bracket
 - Clips and downloads matches in parallel
+- Generates thumbnails for each match
-- Upload VODs to YouTube automatically
+- Upload VODs to YouTube automatically (on hold until YouTube approval)

 ## Requirements